-Monitoring and follow-up is not the role of the Ministry of Labor, Local Government, and Rural Development.
-However, the inspectorate should ensure that the appropriate service providers, such as the Department of Human Services, will assist the rescued children and monitor their progress.
+Monitoring and follow-up is not the role of the Ministry of Labor.
+However, the inspectorate should ensure that the appropriate service providers will assist the rescued children and monitor their progress.
 Questions to consider when assessing what follow-up is necessary include: